gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 I use QWERTY because it’s what I’m used to, but there are **three reasons the Chordic layout works well with QWERTY + arrow keys**:
 1. **The chords chosen within this Chordic layout avoid common letter pairings specific to the QWERTY layout**.
 A chord made up of letters that are common within words (like "A-S"), may be accidentally activated when typing a word quickly (words like "f-A-S-t"), which is why Chordic does not use the chord "A+S" or many other commonly paired letters.
 2. **Home row chords benefit from QWERTY’s less common keys on its home row**.
 Chords positioned on or near the home row are more convenient – but the more common letters on the home row, the higher the potential for words misfiring as chords.
 3. **The Up key on the right-hand home row benefits chording**.
 A chord that utilizes an arrow key and a letter key is far less likely to accidently fire when typing since these two types of keys are not generally typed quickly in succession.
-The Up key can be easily paired with letters to make safe chords.

 ### Dvorak, Colemak, & Workman (Optional)
 ![chordic-dvorak-colemak-workman](./04-dvorak-colemak-workman.png)